geoman-io/leaflet-geoman/README.md

     position: 'topleft', // toolbar position, options are 'topleft', 'topright', 'bottomleft', 'bottomright'
     drawMarker: true,  // adds button to draw markers
     drawPolyline: true,  // adds button to draw a polyline
+    drawRectangle: true,  // adds button to draw a rectangle
     drawPolygon: true,  // adds button to draw a polygon
     drawCircle: true,  // adds button to draw a cricle
     cutPolygon: true,  // adds button to cut a hole in a polygon